dclelland/Degrad/README.md

 ```

-✓ Fancy unicode pi constant and degrees postfix operator (if you're into that kind of thing)
+✓ Fancy unicode pi constant and degree symbol postfix operator (if you're into that kind of thing)

 ```swift